Breast Cancer Fundraising Ideas, Events & More

 Partner with local retailers by advertising a day or weekend “Shop for the Cure” event.
 During your campaign, a small percentage of sales made at participating retailers will go towards your breast cancer charity.
 Some businesses may include special displays of pink items as well.
-Make sure to promote the event through local media, especially outlets who target women.
+Make sure to promote the breast cancer fundraising event through local media, especially outlets who target women.
 Consumers may decide to make a special shopping trip the weekend of your fundraising event.
 What a great excuse to spend money, while contributing to a good cause!
 Consider adding a fundraising raffle with in-kind donations such as a Mall Shopping Spree or gift certificates from your participating businesses as prizes.
 Raffles add a fun twist and added fundraising potential to any event.

 Cuts For The Cure

 Living with breast cancer or supporting someone you love through this time will certainly be stressful.
-Yoga helps relieve stress through breathing and mindfulness practices, and can help you introduce moderate exercise into your daily routine.
+Yoga helps relieve stress through breathing and mindfulness practices and can help you introduce moderate exercise into your daily routine.
 Also, a yoga studio is a supportive environment of people coming together, making it a great way to raise money for breast cancer research and awareness.

 If you don’t have the resources to plan a fundraising event, you can also organize a breast cancer fundraising pledge drive.
-These used to be door to door events, but today we have safer and easier ways to conduct these pledge drives online.
+These used to be door to door events, but today we have safer and easier ways to conduct these “Just Ask” pledge drives online.
 Simply create a donation appeal email and/or letter directing people to your fundraising website where your organization explains your mission, purpose for the funds raised, and accepts secure donations online.
 These types of fundraising pledge drives are best held in October, which is Breast Cancer Awareness Month, an annual campaign to increase awareness of the disease.

-Don’t forget to make the registration and donation process easy for your supporters.
+Don’t forget to make the donation process easy for your supporters.
 People are busy and convenience is a must to getting the participation levels and meeting the financial goals you seek.
 Provide a way for people to contribute online in case they cannot make the event, and make collecting donations and pledges easy for participants to reach their goals by implementing easy-to-use online fundraising software tools from DoJiggy.